GuanceCloud/datakit/internal/export/doc/en/inputs/mem.md

 ---

 Mem collector is used to collect system memory information, some general metrics such as total memory, used memory and so on.

 ## Configuration {#config}

 After successfully installing and starting DataKit, the Mem collector will be enabled by default without the need for manual activation.

+### Collector Configuration {#input-config}

 <!-- markdownlint-disable MD046 -->